thehyve/hypercube-api-server/container/README.md

 Fedora and RHEL (CentOS) distros have these tools in standard repositories.

-For installing them in Ubuntu distro check [Project Atomic PPA](https://launchpad.net/~projectatomic/+archive/ubuntu/ppa).
+For installing them in Ubuntu, check [Project Atomic PPA](https://launchpad.net/~projectatomic/+archive/ubuntu/ppa).

-After installation check if you have `/etc/containers/registries.conf` file with some content, similar to:
+After installation, check if you have the `/etc/containers/registries.conf` file, with some content similar to:
 ```
 [registries.search]
 registries = ['docker.io', 'registry.fedoraproject.org', 'quay.io', 'registry.access.redhat.com', 'registry.centos.org']